Your First Visit to Perlmutter Cancer Center

 At your first visit, your doctors review any test results and order additional tests as needed.
-They answer any questions you and your family may have and refer you to experts, such as social workers and nutritionists, who provide support services, including counseling and integrative medicine.
+They answer any questions you and your family may have and refer you to experts, such as social workers and nutritionists, who provide support services, including counseling and integrative health.

 What to Bring to Your First Visit

 If you’ve already had any diagnostic tests, your doctor may ask that you arrange for the results to be sent prior to your first appointment or that you bring your results to the appointment yourself.
 These might include the results of blood tests, bone scans, chest X-rays, CT scans, mammography reports and films, MRI scans, pathology slides and reports, and PET scans.
 Please also bring results of recent heart tests, such as EKGs or stress tests.

 Often, you can meet with multiple cancer specialists on the same day, in the same building.

 If you visited cancer doctors outside Perlmutter Cancer Center, please bring any medical reports you were not asked to send before the visit.
 This includes information about any cancer treatments you have received or any surgical reports.